 While council members expressed support and sympathy for most departments' needs, nobody said "absolutely not" to any proposal.

 "I'm not laying off any cops," Quan said.
 "If anything, I'm going to bring on more."
 Also probably safe, she said, is the Oakland Film Office, which coordinates between the city and filmmakers who produce work in the city and which drew a handful of supporters to give public comment.

-But pretty much everything else could go on the chopping block as the city faces budget challenges that council President Larry Reid said are greater than any the current council members have
+But pretty much everything else could go on the chopping block as the city faces budget challenges that council President Larry Reid said are greater than any the current council members have ever faced.

 "We're going to have to get into this budget like we've never done before," Reid said.

 The city's total budget is just under $1 billion, with less than half of that made up by the general fund, where the deficit lies, largely as a result of plummeting property taxes.
 Of those funds, Budget Director Sabrina Landreth said, only about $72 million is discretionary at this point, leaving almost no wiggle room to tackle the $58 million deficit.

 Among the proposed cuts are slashing 22 full-time jobs in parking enforcement, closing an unnamed library branch, eliminating street-sweeping services, closing or otherwise reducing costs for senior centers and requiring furlough days for police officers.

 Many department heads argued that cuts to their services will result in costlier losses to the city: less parking enforcement, for example, would mean less revenue from violations, while leaving the city's already-crumbling roadways in disrepair only necessitates an increasing number of ineffective patch jobs.

 Interim City Administrator Lamont Ewell said, "The reality is that everyone will be impacted by this."